Governance, People and Policies

 The CASA Committee supports inclusion initiatives for students by reviewing and approving student-led activities proposed by student associations.
 It reviews the proposals for the establishment and renewal of student associations.
 It also supports the communication and outreach activities of student associations with the student body.
 The activities of student associations on campus help foster the integration of students on the Bocconi campus.

-The Honor Code commits everyone within the Bocconi Community to maintaining an academic environment for all students that is free from all forms of discrimination based on race, religion, gender, national origin, age, disability or sexual orientation.
+The University publishes and circulates the Code of Conduct for Faculty and Students and the Honor Code.
+These documents commit everyone within the Bocconi Community to maintaining an academic environment for all students that is free from all forms of discrimination based on race, religion, gender, national origin, age, disability or sexual orientation.

 Inclusive Gender Equality Plan